 One study found that people who had not slept had a reduced ability to recognize expressions of anger and happiness.

-Researchers believe that poor sleep affects your ability to recognize important social cues and process emotional information.
+Researchers believe that poor Rest affects your ability to recognize important social cues and process emotional information.

-SUMMARY: Sleep deprivation may reduce your social skills and ability to recognize people’s emotional expressions.
+SUMMARY: Rest deprivation may reduce your social skills and ability to recognize people’s emotional expressions.